TSchotter/webserver-tomb/docs/12-complex-database/password-encryption.md

 - Even if someone accesses your database, they cannot retrieve the original passwords

 **Salt:**
 - Each password gets a unique random "salt" before hashing.
-You don't need to do this yourself, bcrypt does this.
+You don't need to do this yourself, argon2 does this automatically.
 - This means identical passwords produce different hashes
 - Prevents rainbow table attacks (pre-computed hash tables)

-**Salt rounds:**
-- The number of times bcrypt hashes the password
+**Memory-hard design:**
+- argon2 requires significant memory to compute hashes
+- This makes it resistant to GPU-based attacks (GPUs have limited memory)
+- The memory cost parameter controls how much memory is used

+**Time cost and parallelism:**
-- Higher rounds = more secure but slower
+- **timeCost**: Number of iterations (higher = more secure but slower)
-- 10 rounds is a good balance (takes ~100ms to hash)
+- **parallelism**: Number of parallel threads (can utilize multiple CPU cores)
+- **type**: argon2id (recommended) uses a hybrid approach combining resistance to both side-channel and GPU attacks

 **How it works:**
-1. When you hash a password, bcrypt generates a random salt
+1. When you hash a password, argon2 generates a random salt
 2. The salt is combined with the password
-3. The combination is hashed multiple times (salt rounds)
+3. The combination is processed through multiple iterations using memory-hard operations
 4. The result is a hash that includes the salt and the hashed password

-### Why is bcrypt.hash() Async?
+### Why is argon2.hash() Async?

-bcrypt is **slow** - With 10 salt rounds, hashing a password takes approximately 100-200 milliseconds.
+argon2 is **slow by design** - With the default configuration, hashing a password takes approximately 100-300 milliseconds.
 This might not seem like much, but in a web server handling many requests, it adds up.

 **The Problem with Synchronous Operations:**